Toward a Safe Internet of Agents: Interconnected Ecosystems: Building Interoperable Multi-Agent Systems

-\paragraph{Security Analysis (Mitigating Capability Spoofing)} The primary security contribution of this layer is the mitigation of \textbf{Capability Spoofing}.
-In a self-declared model, a malicious agent can advertise a high-value skill (e.g., ``Financial Advisor'') to lure traffic.
-By enforcing a \textbf{Verifiable Credential} requirement, the ecosystem creates a ``Chain of Trust'': an agent is only discoverable as a ``Financial Advisor'' if it presents a valid VC signed by a recognized financial authority.
-This shifts the trust model from ``Trust the Endpoint'' to ``Verify the Issuer'' \cite{raskar2025beyonddns}.
+\paragraph{Security Analysis (Mitigating Capability Spoofing)} This layer's primary security contribution addresses capability spoofing.
+In self-declared models, malicious agents advertise high-value skills (``Financial Advisor'') to attract traffic.
+Verifiable Credential requirements create ``Chains of Trust'': agents become discoverable as ``Financial Advisors'' only with valid VCs from recognized financial authorities, shifting trust models from ``Trust the Endpoint'' to ``Verify the Issuer'' \cite{raskar2025beyonddns}.